csoderberg/OSF-Curriculum/Sharing.md

 ![share image]

-* Example tags and have someone (not the same person as above) add some tags

-We want to try and make our work as discoverable, so we want to make sure we understand how are work is being searched.
+Part of making our work discoverable is making sure the right people find it through searches, so we want to make sure we understand how are work is being searched.
 Currently, the search on the OSF will search through contents in the wiki, project/component names, and tags.
 But it won’t search through individual files.
 So, if you think there are a few important key words that people might use to search for your project that don’t appear in the wiki or project name, where do you put this information?
 We can add `tags` to our project to make it more discoverable.
 You’ll notice this ‘tags’ area to the right of the screen.
 I can put whatever descriptors or keywords in here that I want to make it easier to discover my project for searching for related words/topics.

 ![tags](Sharing_figs/tags.png)